PradheepShrinivasan/PradheepShrinivasan.github.io/Link.md

 ---
 This page contains the list of all the links which i find useful.

-##Linux Kernel Programming
+## Linux Kernel Programming

-1. The Kernel building from the source  and learn it from scratch the best page to look forward is [crashcourse.ca] (http://www.crashcourse.ca/introduction-linux-kernel-programming/lesson-1-building-and-running-new-linux-kernel).
+1. The Kernel building from the source  and learn it from scratch the best page to look forward is [crashcourse.ca](http://www.crashcourse.ca/introduction-linux-kernel-programming/lesson-1-building-and-running-new-linux-kernel).

 ## Virtual Machines